 There are generally several things that you need to do to reduce your fear and anxiety because overcoming your fears and anxiety is a process of things and making some lifestyle changes that need to be followed.

-To start with, it's important that you know that at times it's perfectly natural to feel afraid, so the more you can be comfortable feeling uncomfortable the stronger you will grow and the balance of power will start to shift back in your
+To start with, it's important that you know that at times it's perfectly natural to feel afraid, so the more you can be comfortable feeling uncomfortable the stronger you will grow and the balance of power will start to shift back in your favour.

 1) Do not always trust your imagination

-2) The what if thoughts
+2) Change the what if thoughts

 If you're having those anxiety what if thoughts and all those what happens if scenarios, then it is your mind doing a risk assessment.